ARM-software/AVH-GetStarted/basic/README.md

 Continuous Integration (CI) for testing an embedded application.

-The embedded program implements a set of simple unit tests for execution on a Arm Virtual Hardware (AVH) targets.
+The embedded program implements a set of simple unit tests for execution on a Arm Fixed Virtual Platform (FVP) models.
 Code development and debug can be done locally, for example with [CMSIS-Build](https://arm-software.github.io/CMSIS_5/develop/Build/html/index.html) and [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) tools.

 Automated test execution is managed with GitHub Actions and gets triggered on